 The Telerik Reporting REST service provides an Application Programming Interface (API) over HTTP to the reports generation engine.
 This engine allows exporting report documents in all supported rendering formats.
 The server-client communication relies on simple Data Transfer Objects (DTOs).
 All DTOs are JSON encoded.

 The service has several implementations targeting different web service frameworks which are described in this chapter.

-In some scenarios you need to host two or more reports services into a single application.
-For that do assign a unique HostAppId property on each implementing controller.
-This will produce dedicated task queue for each service instance.
-Please do set appropriate worker count for each queue so that the system does not get overloaded.
+In some scenarios, you need to host two or more report services in a single application.
+To achieve that, assign a unique HostAppId property to each implementing controller.
+This will produce a dedicated task queue for each service instance.
+Additionally, you must set the appropriate worker count for each queue to avoid system overload.